Employers face penalties on health plans under the Affordable Care Act

 Minimum essential coverage.
 First, the ACA requires that the employer offer minimum essential coverage to at least 95 percent of its full-time employees and their dependents.
 Most insured or self-insured group health plans will constitute minimum essential coverage.
-The coverage must be offered to 95 percent (70 percent for 2015 only) of employees working, on average, at least 30 hours per week and their children up to age 26.
+The coverage must be offered to 95 percent of employees working, on average, at least 30 hours per week and their children up to age 26.
 Part-time employees working less than 30 hours per week are not required to be offered coverage.
 Interestingly, spouses are not considered dependents for this purpose; therefore, employers are not required to offer coverage to spouses in order to avoid the penalty.

 Employers in an aggregated group are considered separately for penalty purposes.
 However, the 30-employee exclusion is prorated among the companies in the group based on the respective numbers of full-time employees.
 Each company is responsible for maintaining a health plan that meets ACA standards or paying a penalty based on its workforce.
 One company’s failure to maintain an ACA-compliant health plan does not trigger penalties for the other companies in the group.

 Minimum value.
 Second, the ACA requires that health coverage meet a minimum value requirement.
 A health plan meets the minimum value requirement if it covers certain types of medical expenses and is designed to pay at least 60 percent of employees’ health care costs, with employees picking up the remaining 40 percent through deductibles and copays.
 An employer can determine if this minimum value standard is met by reviewing its Summary of Benefits and Coverage document or asking its health insurance carrier or third-party administrator.
 Alternatively, an employer can determine the value itself using a calculator created by the government or could engage an actuary to determine the value.
 Since an employer is required to certify on Form 1095-C whether its health plan meets the minimum value standard, it is important that every large employer have written documentation supporting the plan's minimum value.